rafaelex/09-Omnifood/README.md

 This is a responsive website that applies modern web development concepts to build a modern website that supports almost all browsers (Google Chrome, Safari, Microsoft Edge, Firefox, Opera and others) and almost all devices (Desktop, Laptop, Tablets and Smartphones).

-To run this project, just open it using VS code or other code editor of your preference and run in your localhost.
+To run this project, just open it using VS Code or another code editor of your preference and run in your localhost.
 It's simple and intuitive.

-If you just want to see the website without having to download to you machine just is the ffollowing link: https://omnifoodmoz.netlify.app/
+If you just want to see the website without having to download it to your machine, just use the following link: https://omnifoodmoz.netlify.app/